JoaoGuimaraes22/2020-Todo/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/7. Variables/README.md

 ## Here you will learn

-- Variables;
+1. Variables:
-  - Implicitly-typed variables;
+   1. Implicitly-typed variables

 ## Overview